MonikaFeigler/KBC_DataFlowTemplates/activity-center/v0/src/README.md

 # ACTIVITY-CENTER

-By using this end-to-end flow you can extract data from Metadata and Telemtry data about all Keboola projects within a single organization.
+By using this end-to-end flow you can extract data from Metadata and Telemetry data about all Keboola projects within a single organization.
 This data is transformed for visualization in your BI tool and loaded into a Snowflake database.

 ## Steps to take:
 1. Authorize data source with Management Token and Organization ID